Family Fitness Activities: How to work out with your kids (and enjoy it)

 IS IT HARDER TO LOSE WEIGHT WHEN YOU’RE OLDER?

-With a few lifestyle changes, maintaining a healthy weight doesn’t have to be hard as you age, says dietitian and exercise physiologist Caitlin Reid.
+With a few lifestyle changes, maintaining a healthy weight doesn’t have to be hard as you age.

 HOW ‘GREEN SPACE’ CAN IMPROVE YOUR HEALTH

-Walking in the park, swimming in the ocean and chasing waterfalls can all boost your overall health.
+Walking in the park, swimming and chasing waterfalls can all boost your overall health.

 HOW TO CARE FOR YOUR TEEN’S MENTAL HEALTH